Introduction

 Objectives:

-- Recognize the difference between fantasy and reality.
+- Recognize the difference between fantasy

 - Think imaginatively.